-We take it for granted that fresh clean water will always be available but there is only a certain amount of water in our rivers, streams and dams, and sometimes demand is greater than supply.
+We take it for granted that fresh clean water will always be available but there is only a certain amount of water in our rivers, streams, groundwater, and dams, and sometimes demand is greater than supply.
 Even before we run out of water, reduced river flow can harm fish and other wildlife.

 Pay close attention to the BIG4 water users around the house – showers, washing machines, toilets and outdoor uses.
 Together, these account for about three-quarters of typical household water use.